 - Don't smoke or use tobacco products.
 If you do smoke or use tobacco products, talk to your doctor about how you can quit.

 - Drink alcohol in moderation.
-Moderate drinking is 2 drinks per day for men and 1 drink per day for women.
+Moderate drinking is a maximum of 2 drinks per day for men and a maximum of 1 drink per day for women.

 - See your doctor regularly for check-ups and cancer screening exams.